CWD Surveillance Areas and Special Regulations

 Special Regulations

-Use of Natural Deer Attractants/Scents: No person shall possess or use any substance or material that contains or is labeled as containing any excretion collected from a cervid, including feces, urine, blood, gland oil, or other bodily fluid for the purposes of taking or attempting to take, attracting, or scouting wildlife in the PSA or SSA.
+Use of Natural Deer Attractants/Scents: No person shall possess or use any substance or material that contains or is labeled as containing any excretion collected from a cervid, including feces, urine, blood, gland oil, or other bodily fluid for the purposes of taking or attempting to take, attracting, or scouting wildlife in a primary or secondary surveillance area.
 Natural substances collected by a hunter from a cervid legally harvested in North Carolina may NOT be used or possessed in these areas.
 This prohibition shall not apply to the following substances:

 • Synthetic products that are labeled as such.